Dingy Harry is now going to respond to Bush's speech in Iraq.

 Well, I know this is a popular sentiment out there.

-Uh whether you're in Michigan or whether you're in South Carolina, if you're in the Republican base, they're gonna discount you because you're just they don't relate, they can't understand you're just an idiot.
+Whether you're in Michigan or whether you're in South Carolina, if you're in the Republican base, they're going to discount you because you're just, they don't relate.

 Like Evan Thomas said about people who listen to talk radio.

-And so they'll just throw they'll throw you out um uh of the of the equation because you know y you just don't count.
+And so they'll throw you out of the equation because you just don't count.

-They they'll they they if they properly analyze where the base stands in McCain, it's in in direct conflict with their own impression of him.
+If they properly analyze where the base stands in McCain, it's in direct conflict with their own impression of him.

 And they, of course, can't be wrong.

-Yeah let them c let them let them continue to underestimate you and and everybody out there in the base.
+Let them continue to underestimate you and everybody out there in the base.

 McCain is not.